Meet the Festival Orchestra Musicians

 Concertmaster

-Jun Iwasaki, Concertmaster (February), serves as Concertmaster for the Kansas City Symphony.
+Jun Iwasaki, Concertmaster, serves as Concertmaster for the Kansas City Symphony.
 A graduate of the Cleveland Institute of Music’s prestigious Concertmaster Academy, he has been hailed for his combination of dazzling technique and lyrical musicianship.
 Previously, Iwasaki served as Concertmaster of the Nashville Symphony and Oregon Symphony.
 He has appeared as Guest Concertmaster of the Pittsburgh Symphony, Gulbenkian Orchestra (Portugal), São Paulo Symphony (Brazil), Santa Barbara Symphony, and National Arts Center Orchestra (Ottawa).
 In addition, he has appeared with the Tokyo Symphony, Columbia Symphony, Blossom Festival Orchestra, Rome (Georgia) Philharmonic, New Bedford Symphony, Cleveland Pops Orchestra, Plano Symphony, and the Huntsville Symphony.
 He has performed at the Seattle Chamber Music Festival, La Jolla Summerfest, Chamber Music Northwest, Mainly Mozart, Chamber Music International, and Mimir Chamber Music Festival, among others.
 In addition to teaching at Vanderbilt University’s Blair School of Music, Iwasaki also served as the Artistic Director of Portland (Ore.)
 Summer Ensembles, a workshop for young musicians focusing on chamber music.
-This is his first year at Arizona Musicfest.
-Mr. Iwasaki is generously sponsored by Barry and Jean Bingham.
+This is his second year at Arizona Musicfest.

 Associate Concertmaster